Albert-Corson/get-next-line/readme.md

 - It had to be fast

 #### How to test it
-For testing purposes, a `main.c` file is in the project's repository in order to test the get_next_line() function.
+For testing purposes, a `main.c` file is in the project's repository.

 First you need to compile the source files:
 `gcc main.c get_next_line.c`